jamierfdalton/report-builder-3/README.md

 The frontend container is a Flask server that serves a dynamic output webpage with advertising stats that come from the database, allows the users (typically an account manager for a marketing agency or consultancy) to upload images and enter their own text input and finally export all this to a PDF that can be delivered to the client.

 #### API-Call
 The API-call container queries the LinkedIn Advertiser API and the Google Ads API for a selection of commonly used stats for evaluating the performance of online marketing campaigns at midnight every night (thanks to CRONJOBS.)
-This container then submits this data is then saved to the MySQL database in the Database container.
+This data is then saved to the MySQL database in the Database container.

 #### Database
 This container creates and maintains the MySQL database that contains all the data obtained from the LinkedIn and Google Ads APIs.